Table of contents:

-What is an open tender?
+What is an open tender or tendering?

 The purpose of an open tender is to create competition and minimise discrimination as it is a transparent process that facilitates fair play for suppliers.
 It also helps to create opportunities for emerging businesses to apply for new work.